Badimaya language: Varieties

 Analysis of the lexicon and grammatical features of the language suggests that there were (at least) two varieties of Badimaya, a northern and southern variety.
 These varieties are unnamed; however, Badimaya speakers are aware of differences in the speech of Badimaya people from different regions of Badimaya country.

 Widi, also referred to as Wiri (not to be confused with the Wiri language of Queensland) and a variety of other names, may be a dialect of Badimaya, but its status is unclear.

 Typology

 Badimaya is typologically fairly standard of Western Australian Pama-Nyungan languages.
 It has a phoneme inventory typical of Pama-Nyungan languages, with six places of articulation (showing both a laminal and apical contrast) and a three-way vowel system, with (limited) length-contrast.

 Badimaya is a suffixing language with fairly free word order.
 It has a split-ergative case marking system, consistent with neighbouring languages.
 Unlike neighbouring languages however, Badimaya does not show evidence for a bound pronominal system.

 Phonology

 Consonants

-The stops /b/, /g/, /dh/, /dy/, /d/, /rd/ are usually voiced initially and medially, but are voiceless in word final position.
-In areas further to the south, some speakers were recorded as not voicing any stops at all.
-In the northern dialect of Badimaya, it is common that word-initial plosives are unvoiced.

-The laminal stops /dh/ and /dy/ are very frequently realised intervocalically as fricatives, [ð̪͆] and [ʑ] respectively (or [θ̪͆ ] and [ɕ] respectively if unvoiced).
-The degree of retroflexion for /rd/, /rn/, and /rl/ differs depending on the preceding vowel, being most extreme following /a/.
-The alveolar rhotic flap /rr/ is often difficult to distinguish from the alveolar plosive /d/ in regular speech, but the two may be distinguished by their positions in words: /d/ may appear initially, intervocalically, or finally, but /rr/ (as with /r/) only appears intervocalically.

-One of the most noticeable phonological features of the data recorded of Badimaya is the consistent use of the retroflex approximant [ɻ] where, in identical lexical items of neighbouring Pama-Nyungan languages, the alveolar flap [ɾ] is used.
-It is not known whether this feature is idiosyncratic to Badimaya, or whether it is a case of phonological change due to language death.
-This is also the case with the modern tendency to realise the palatal plosive /dy/ as an affricate.